Home Depot: Too Bullish For Limited Growth

 The home improvement retailer beat analyst estimates by $0.06, but the company only raised the FY17 EPS forecast by $0.02 to $7.15 for 11% growth.
 The stock though has raced ahead by nearly $15 since my last article questioned the valuation.
 In essence, Home Depot gained more than 10% from a minute bump in guidance.

-No doubt, Home Depot it firing on all cylinders.
+No doubt, Home Depot is firing on all cylinders.
 Comp sales grew 5.5% during the quarter and an impressive 6.0% in the U.S. The guidance is for FY17 comp growth of 4.6%.

 Total sales only grew by 4.9% so investors need to keep this in perspective.
-The stock is trading at nearly 22x FY17 EPS estimates so a lot of the stock gains recently are due to multiple expansion.
+The stock is trading at nearly 22x FY17 EPS estimates, so a lot of the stock gains recently are due to multiple expansion.

 HD PE Ratio (Forward) data by YCharts

 A lot of investors will jump on the fact that Home Deport reported 16% EPS growth for the quarter justifying the stock price.
-Though one needs to keep in mind the limited sales growth and track down the reason that earnings per share is growing so much faster than sales.
+Though, one needs to keep in mind the limited sales growth and track down the reason that earnings per share is growing so much faster than sales.

 One reason is clearly the margin expansion where the SG&A expense rate grew slower than sales as the home improvement company restrained expense growth.
 Hence, the operating margin improved by 50 basis points.